3-ark/InsightPage-userguide/README.md

 Once enabled, a circular button will appear on the edge of your web pages.

 ### Using the Floating Action Button (FAB)
-*   **Click the FAB:** Clicking the button will instantly open the Floating Window, ready for you to interact with the page's content.
+*   **Click the FAB:** Clicking the button will instantly open the Floating Window.
+*   **Use the Shortcut:** You can also open the window with a keyboard shortcut (default is **Alt+I**).
+You can customize this shortcut in the "Page Mode Settings".
 *   **Drag to Reposition:** You can click and drag the FAB to any position along the left or right edges of your browser window to ensure it never gets in your way.

 ### The Floating Window
 The Floating Window is a compact, movable chat interface that appears when you click the FAB.
 It's designed for quick, in-context conversations about the web page you are currently viewing.
 The window's header will display the title of the current page for easy reference.

 **Features:**
-*   **Automatic Page Summary:** When first opened, the window will often display an automated summary of the page, including a title, tags, a brief overview, and key question-answer pairs.
+*   **Automatic Page Summary:** When first opened on a page, the window can display an automated summary, helping you grasp key information instantly.
-*   **In-Context Chat:** You can ask questions, request summaries, or get insights about the content of the current page.
+*   **Ask About the Page:** The primary function is to ask questions, request summaries, or get insights about the content of the current page.
 The AI's responses are streamed directly into this window.
 *   **Reposition and Resize:**
     *   You can drag the window anywhere on the screen by clicking and holding its header.
     *   You can resize the window by dragging its corners or edges.
     *   Your preferred size and position are automatically saved, so the window will appear exactly where you like it next time you open it.
+*   **Quick Actions:** The window header contains buttons for quick actions:
+    *   **Refresh:** Clears the current conversation in the floating window.
+    *   **Open in Side Panel:** Transfers the current conversation and context over to the main side panel for a more detailed interaction.
-*   **Close:** The header contains a close button to hide the floating window and return you to the FAB.
+    *   **Close:** Hides the floating window and returns you to the FAB.

 This feature is perfect for when you need a quick answer or summary without breaking your reading flow.